Friday, 3 July 2015

 We had a light repast of omelettes and salad, with a quarter-litre of icy rosé, and we learned a new word – “baveuse” refers to an omelette that is runny rather than hard-set.

 Finally we felt that we should make the crossing to the camping ground, as we were getting sick of lugging our packs about.
-At the far end of the long bridge we noticed a bar and a boulangerie, both opening at
+At the far end of the long bridge we noticed a bar and a boulangerie, both opening at 6 am.
+This was useful information for tomorrow morning.

-The camping ground, which we had stayed at in 2006, seemed to have undergone a face-lift.
+The camping ground, where we had stayed in 2006, seemed to have undergone a face-lift.
 There was a fancy new restaurant, a bar, and a pool that we did not remember.
 Last time we had camped on an ill-defined area of dry grass beside the beach, but now everything was much more organised, with numbered sites and many permanent cabins.

 While we were paying our €14, we booked a table at the restaurant and were pleased to find that this booking had earned us a free glass of kir each when we presented ourselves there later.